rackerlabs/support-how-to/content/how-to/cloud-backup/rackspace-cloud-backup-backing-up-databases/index.md

     d.
 Navigate to your database backup folder and select it.
     e.
 Click **Save Changes**.

-Remember to add your database dump file or folder saved as part of your backup job.
+Remember to add your database dump file or folder as part of your backup job.
 You can automate this task by scheduling these dumps with applications like **crontab** on Linux&reg; or **Task Scheduler** on Windows&reg;.